CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Do not strive for perfect notes.
 That will slow you down.
 Besides, what is perfect?

+Having said that, constantly working at barely-readable speeds will create bad habits.
+Being able to write perfectly at medium speeds will improve your penmanship at higher speeds.
+Slow down and work on penmanship for some of every session.

 ### A Note on Repetition

 As you repeat a section at the same speed, your writing will improve, then plateau, then degrade.
 Stop when it plateaus, ***usually within 5 repetitions***.